Top considerations when choosing a pet

 - Every pet will require a licensed veterinary doctor, even if they were already vaccinated and sterilized.
 Every pet should get an annual health exam, and may require regular vaccinations and parasite prevention.
 Prevention is always easier and cheaper than treating emergencies or preventable diseases/infections.
 It is sometimes difficult to find veterinary doctors for “exotic” pets such as birds, pocket pets, reptiles and livestock.
 It’s recommended to find a vet BEFORE adopting.
 Some rescues require the veterinary doctors contact info on the adoption application.

 - Every pet with claws will need them trimmed every 4-6 weeks.
-If you aren’t trained to do it yourself, it can cost $20 per session.
-Of claws are not trimmed regularly, it could cause painful spine alignment and joint issues.
+If you aren’t trained to do it yourself, it can cost $10-$20 per session.
+If claws are not trimmed regularly, it could cause painful spine alignment and joint issues, accidental tears and injury to handlers.

 - Every ungulate needs regular trimming.
 Pigs, sheep, horses all need a pedicure every few months, and could cost a couple hundred dollars each time, if you aren’t trained to do it yourself.